blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Particle Physics/Standard Model/Quarks.md

 3. Top and Bottom

 and their respective anti-particles.
 Anti-quarks have the same mass, mean lifetime and spin, but have opposite electric charges and colour charges.

+There are 6 distinct types of quarks, and together with their colour charge and anti-quark variants, there are 36 types of quarks.